 - Private labels: In addition to selling premium brands like Louis Vuitton, Vero Moda, and Versace, Marks & Spencer also has its own labels in almost all categories.
 Some of their popular private-label brands include Per Una, North Coast, Indigo Collection, Autograph, and Classic Collection.
 These private labels have been successful in making customers familiar with the name Marks & Spencer and also improved brand recall.

 - Innovations: Across the 150 years of operations, Marks & Spencer has been in the race primarily because of their spirit of innovation.
 Innovation in Marks & Spencer is also synonymous with creativity and communication and people across levels are encouraged to think out of the box and suggest ideas wherever they feel necessary, This free spirit of innovation is the company’s biggest strength.

-- Multichannel presence:.Marks & Spencer has both brick and mortar and online stores and also offer franchising options.
+- Multichannel presence: Marks & Spencer have both brick-and-mortar and online stores and also offers franchising options.
 The company operates 300 full-line stores, 910 stores in the United Kingdom, 220 owned and 310 franchised Simply Food Stores.
 In addition to this, they also have an online store from where customers across the world can shop for Marks & Spencer merchandise.

 Weaknesses are used to refer to areas where the business or the brand needs improvement.
 Some of the key weaknesses of Marks & Spencer are:

 - Inability to penetrate successfully in foreign markets: Marks & Spencer primarily has a presence in Europe, United Kingdom, and the United States.
 Though they have opened stores in Asia and Middle Eats they have been unsuccessful in winning customers primarily because most of their designs are Western and not traditional.